psevestre/openid-fapi/Financial_API_WD_001.md

     Further, it

-1. should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable JavasScript clients to access the endpoint if it decides to provide access to JavaScript clients.
+1. should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable JavaScript clients to access the endpoint if it decides to provide access to JavaScript clients.

     **NOTE**: Providing access to JavaScript clients has other security implications.
 Before supporting those clients [RFC6819] should be consulted.

-#### 6.2.2 Client Provisions
+#### 6.2.2 Client provisions

 The client supporting this document